Weekly Discussion Instructions

 Read the discussion prompt!
 It requires you to think and offer a thought and opinion.
 Maybe it asks you to read something.

 Often, it is about your thoughts, your opinions, and your brain, and how you articulate your thoughts.
 Maybe there is an article to read, but you don't need to research.
 Just reflect, think, and write.
 Don't use AI tools.
-Express to your classmates what you think and why (not what some tool thinks).
-Exercise your thinking process.
+Express what you think and why to your classmates (not what some tool thinks).
+Exercise your brain and thinking process.

 The deadlines